-Each buffer has its own, independent pointer which can be used to reference a particular byte in data processing commands such as Update Tag.
-See Also: Buffer Pointers.
+Each buffer has its own, independent pointer that can be used to reference a particular byte in data processing commands (such as Update Tag).
 The Move Buffer Pointer command tells the driver to change the current position of one of the buffer pointers.
 Pointers can be moved forward or backward.
 The read and write buffer pointers are automatically reset to 1 at the start of each transaction.
 Scratch and global buffer pointers do not get reset automatically.
 The pointer position will not be changed if the specified move would place it beyond the current data content of the buffer.
 This command is especially useful for parsing delimited lists of variables.
-See Also: Tips and Tricks: Delimited Lists.
+For more information, refer to Delimited Lists.